A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

 \end{thm}

 \begin{rem}

 The hypothesis $\mathcal{H}^1(M)=\{0\}$ is somewhat optimal to get the boundedness of the Riesz transform on $L^p$ for $1<p<\infty$, in the class of manifolds considered: it is known that the Riesz transform on the connected sum of two euclidean spaces $\R^n\#\R^n$ is bounded on $L^p$ if and only if $p\in (1,n)$ (cf \cite{Carron-Coulhon-Hassell}).
-And $\R^n\#\R^n$ satisfies all the hypotheses of Theorem (\ref{Riesz 1<p<infty}), except that $\mathcal{H}^1(\R^n\#\R^n)\neq\{0\}$: indeed, if $n\geq3$, due to the fact that $\R^n\#\R^n$ has two non-parabolic ends, we can find a non-constant harmonic function $h$ such that $\nabla h$ is $L^2$.
+And $\R^n\#\R^n$ satisfies all the hypotheses of Theorem \ref{Riesz 1<p<infty}, except that $\mathcal{H}^1(\R^n\#\R^n)\neq\{0\}$: indeed, if $n\geq3$, due to the fact that $\R^n\#\R^n$ has two non-parabolic ends, we can find a non-constant harmonic function $h$ such that $\nabla h$ is $L^2$.
 Then $dh$ is a non-zero, $L^2$ harmonic 1-form.
+We conjecture that in fact, the existence of several ends is the only obstruction to the boundedness of the Riesz transform in the range $(1,\infty)$ in the class of manifolds that we consider: